Overtourism & Residents’ Rights:

 Do tourist taxes and entry fees fix overtourism?

-Steven spent a decade making documentaries in the places tourism forgets—with his work held in the archives of the UN’s International Labour Organization—before he went to live in one.
-He is completing an MSc in Responsible Tourism Management and founded CRETAN®, which appears here as a case study among the frameworks.
+Steven spent a decade making documentaries in the places tourism forgets—with his work held in the archives of the UN’s International Labour Organization—before he went to live in one: a tiny mountain village on Crete.
+He is completing an MSc in Responsible Tourism Management, GSTC- & ICRT-certified, and the founder of CRETAN®, which serves as a documented case study.
+Learn more.

-Read more about this resourceWhere to Go from Here
+Where to Go from Here

 What Is Ethical Tourism?